 That’s right – Wealthfront cash accounts now have a checking feature, where you can get a debit card for purchases, pay your bills online, and have your paycheck deposited right into the account.
 You can also deposit paper checks with the mobile app, pay others through apps like Venmo, and even get paid up to two days early when you have direct deposit set up.

 Read more: Wealthfront Cash Account full review

-As we’ve already reported, Personal Capitals financial software is available to anyone free of charge.
+As we’ve already reported, Empowers financial software is available to anyone free of charge.
 That includes not only the budgeting capabilities but also the investment support services.

 The Wealth Management versions use a tiered advisory fee.
 It can be as low as 0.49% per year for very large account balances, but most investors will pay 0.89%.
-The fee applies only to actual investments under management with Personal Capital.
-For example, if you include employer-sponsored retirement plans, the fee won’t apply to those balances even though Personal Capital may make investment recommendations for those accounts.
+The fee applies only to actual investments under management with Empower.
+For example, if you include employer-sponsored retirement plans, the fee won’t apply to those balances even though Empower may make investment recommendations for those accounts.

 The complete Wealth Management fee structure is as follows:

 Wealthfront charges a flat annual advisory fee of 0.25%.
 That means you can have a $10,000 account managed for $25 per year, or a $100,000 portfolio for $250 per year.
 This fee is at the lower end of the robo-advisor industry range.
 There are no additional fees, such as trading commissions.